-F.4 Cash Va alue Insurance Contract or Annuity Contract Contrac Section III of the CRS, a Preexisting Individual Account that is a Cash Value Insurance Contract or an Annuity at is not required to be reviewed, identified or reported, provided the Reporting FI is effectively prevented from selling such contracts to residents of a Reportable Jurisdiction.
-Does Singapore have such laws in No, Sing papore does not have such laws which prevent the selling of such contracts to residents of a Reportable Jurisdiction.
-F.5 Cash Va alue Insurance Contract gard to Cash Value Insurance Contracts, the CRS commentary states that death benefits and other living are excluded from the definition of "Cash Value". his mean that payouts made in the event of death, sickness, personal injury, etc are excluded from the tion reported to IRAS?
-Each ac count that is reported to IRAS will include the following information: (i) Balance or value of the account as of 31 December of the Reporting Year (or an appropriate reporting period of 12 months): This would refer to the Cash Value or surrender value of the contract.
-In deriving this value, death benefits and other living benefits specified under paragraph 75(a) and (b) of the Commentary on Section VIII of the CRS will not need to be reported. (ii) Gross Amount paid to the account during the Reporting Year: The "gross amount" to be reported would include any payments made to the Account Holder during the reporting period, even if such payments are not considered Cash Value in accordance with subparagraph C(8) of Section VIII.
+F.4 | Cash Value Insurance Contract or Annuity Contract

+Under Section III of the CRS, a Preexisting Individual Account that is a Cash Value Insurance Contract or an Annuity Contract is not required to be reviewed, identified or reported, provided the Reporting FI is effectively prevented by law from selling such contracts to residents of a Reportable Jurisdiction.
+Does Singapore have such laws in place?

+No, Singapore does not have such laws which prevent the selling of such contracts to residents of a Reportable Jurisdiction.

+F.5 Cash Value Insurance Contract

+With regard to Cash Value Insurance Contracts, the CRS commentary states that death benefits and other living benefits are excluded from the definition of "Cash Value".

+Does this mean that payouts made in the event of death, sickness, personal injury, etc are excluded from the information reported to IRAS?

+Each account that is reported to IRAS will include the following information:

+- (i) Balance or value of the account as of 31 December of the Reporting Year (or an appropriate reporting period of 12 months): This would refer to the Cash Value or surrender value of the contract.
+In deriving this value, death benefits and other living benefits specified under paragraph 75(a) and (b) of the Commentary on Section VIII of the CRS will not need to be reported. - (ii) Gross Amount paid to the account during the Reporting Year: The "gross amount" to be reported would include any payments made to the Account Holder during the reporting period, even if such payments are not considered Cash Value in accordance with subparagraph C(8) of Section VIII.
 Please refer to the Commentary on Section I, paragraph 21 for more details.

-F.6 Cash Value Insurance Contract or Annuity Contract For Cash Value Insurance Contracts or Annuity Contracts that mature, are surrendered or are terminated during a given Reporting Year, what information is required to be reported to IRAS?
-The following information must be reported: - Closure of the account - Gross amount paid to the account during the Reporting Year.
-F.7 Trusts which are Passive NFEs For trusts which are Passive NFEs, what are the measures that Reporting SGFIs could put in place to ensure compliance from such Account Holders, for example, ensuring the information received from the Account Holders in relation to the status of discretionary beneficiaries, and whether distributions have been received in a calendar year, are timely and accurate? compliance from such Account Holders, for example, ensuring the information received from the Account Holders in relation to the status of discretionary beneficiaries, and whether distributions have been received in a calendar
+F.6 Cash Value Insurance Contract or Annuity Contract

+For Cash Value Insurance Contracts or Annuity Contracts that mature, are surrendered or are terminated during a given Reporting Year, what information is required to be reported to IRAS?

+The following information must be reported:

+- Closure of the account - Gross amount paid to the account during the Reporting Year.

+F.7 Trusts which are Passive NFEs

+For trusts which are Passive NFEs, what are the measures that Reporting SGFIs could put in place to ensure compliance from such Account Holders, for example, ensuring the information received from the Account Holders in relation to the status of discretionary beneficiaries, and whether distributions have been received in a calendar year, are timely and accurate?